carl-schelin/gitops/readme.md

     kubectl create -f install.yaml -n argocd

+### nginx-ingress Controller

+In order to access applications, we'll need to install an ingress controller.
+The nginx-ingress controller seems to be the most popular OSS product so we'll be installing that here.

+### Metrics Server

 For the Metrics Server, retrieve the components.yaml file from the matrics-server github account and apply it to all clusters.

 Pull the images locally and push them to the local repo server.